F1 in Schools

 The F1 in Schools STEM Challenge™ is the world’s foremost student competition for Science, Technology, Engineering and Mathematics.

-Established in 2003, F1 in Schools STEM Challenge is multi-faceted and multi-disciplined.
+Established in Australia in 2003, the F1 in Schools STEM Challenge is multi-faceted and multi-disciplined.
 It is about much more than cars, although the idea of being involved in car design has proved to be a powerful means of attracting even the most uninitiated students to discovering more about STEM.

 Mimicking the world of a Formula One team, groups of students have to follow a pathway of engineering and manufacturing disciplines: design, analyse, test, make and race.
 They are provided with access to real-world technology such as 3D CAD/CAM/CAE engineering design software and soon become proficient in areas such as Coding, Computational Fluid Dynamics, Finite Element Analysis.